starknet-io/tokei/.github/ISSUE_TEMPLATE/documentation.md

 **Description**
 ---
-A clear and concise description of what is missing or need to be change in the documentation.
+A clear and concise description of what is missing or needs to be changed in the documentation.
 Explain the pain you are experiencing and with which documentation.

 **Suggested Documentation**
 ---